-Items listed below are frequently missed by applicants
+Items listed below are frequently missed by applicants:

 - All guidance provided is in accordance with federal and state laws and adheres to regulations SEC.
 4204.
 LOCAL COMPETITIVE SUBGRANT PROGRAM. (a) IN GENERAL - S.1177-188 - S.1177-191 - 2.
 Read this 21st CCLC Grant Application Guidance in its entirety. - 3.
 All Lead Fiscal Agents and Program Sites that provide services must be within the state of Arizona. - 4.
 All Needs Assessments and School/Community Level Data must be based on the current and prior years' statistics.
 Therefore, the school must have been open for at least one year prior to application submission to be eligible. - 5.
 Review the completed application in its entirety to ensure that each response is complete and correct and is in alignment with responses provided in other areas of the application. - 6.
-Program Sites that ended a previous 21st CCLC grant award or opted out in Out of Compliance or High-Risk Status (risk levels 3 and 4), may apply during a new competition (see below). - a) If awarded a new 21st CCLC grant, these programs will enter under the following Special Conditions: - b) The Program Leaders will receive intensive technical assistance and monitoring from
+Program Sites that ended a previous 21st CCLC grant award or opted out in Out of Compliance or High-Risk Status (risk levels 3 and 4), may apply during a new competition (see below). - 7.
+If awarded a new 21st CCLC grant, these programs will enter under the following Special Conditions: - a.
+The Program Leaders will receive intensive technical assistance and monitoring from ADE during year one of the grant award to ensure capacity. - b.
+By the close of year one of the new grant award, the Program must demonstrate Substantial Compliance to be eligible to apply for continued funding beyond year one. - c.
+Clarification: Conditional Award status will only apply to those applicants that did not end the previous year's 21st CCLC program in Substantial Compliance.
+Applicants that have a year or more time lapse between awards will begin the new award in "regular" status without the Special Conditions outlined above.